openx/mobile-ios-sdk-doc/info/integration-pb/ios-in-app-bidding-pb-info.md

 #### Step 1: Create an Ad Unit

-In the Pure In-App Bidding scenario you just need to initialize the Banner Ad View with correct properties:
+In the Pure In-App Bidding scenario you just need to initialize the Banner Ad View with the correct properties:

-- **configId** - an ID of Stored Impression on the Apollo server
+- **`configId`** - an ID of Stored Impression on the Apollo server
-- **minSizePercentage** - specifies the minimum width and height percent an ad may occupy of a device’s real estate.
+- **`minSizePercentage`** - specifies the minimum width and height percent an ad may occupy of a device’s real estate.

-Also you can assign the [delegate](../ios-in-app-bidding-delegates.md) for processing ad events.
+In addition, you can assign the [delegate](../ios-in-app-bidding-delegates.md) for processing ad events.

-> **NOTE:** minSizePercentage - plays an important role in a bidding process for display ads.
-If provided space is not enough demand partners won't respond with the bids.
+> **NOTE:** `minSizePercentage` plays an important role in a bidding process for display ads.
+If the provided space is not enough demand partners will not respond with the bids.

 #### Step 2: Load the Ad

-Simply call the `loadAd()` method to start [In-App Bidding](../ios-in-app-bidding-getting-started.md) flow.
+Simply call the `loadAd()` method to start the [In-App Bidding](../ios-in-app-bidding-getting-started.md) flow.

-#### Step 3: Show the Ad when it is ready
+#### Step 3: Show the Ad when Ready

 The most convenient way to determine if the ad is ready for displaying is to subscribe to the particular [delegate](../ios-in-app-bidding-delegates.md) method:

 ``` swift
 // MARK: OXAInterstitialAdUnitDelegate

 func interstitialDidReceiveAd(_ interstitial: OXAInterstitialAdUnit) {
     // Now the ad is ready for display
 }